 You don’t have to include all of these in your travel journal

 While including all the above details can make for a well-rounded travel log, you don’t have to record them in your journal.
 Instead, include what you want to capture.
 Also, write your travel journal the way you want to.
-For example, you may be someone who prefers to note down bullet points.
+For example, you may prefer to note down bullet points.
 That’s perfectly fine.
 Or, if you’re a wordsmith, go ahead and get as descriptive as you want.
 You can also write your travel journal in your native language – it doesn’t always have to be in English.

 The point of keeping a travel journal is to enjoy logging your travel adventures in a book, website, or video.
 These journals will become beautiful memories of your old travels, which you can relive in detail multiple times for many years.